Ranjith Ramasamy

-Ranjith Ramasamy is a consultant urologist at Jumeirah American Clinic in Dubai, UAE, and the former Director of the Reproductive Urology Fellowship program at the University of Miami's Miller School of Medicine.
+Ranjith Ramasamy is a former consultant urologist at Jumeirah American Clinic in Dubai, UAE, and the former Director of the Reproductive Urology Fellowship program at the University of Miami's Miller School of Medicine.
+He was arrested in 2026 for sexual battery of multiple male medical students over a several-year period.

 An American medical researcher and urologist, Ramasamy is known for academic contributions to reproductive medicine, including testosterone deficiency, regenerative therapy, erectile dysfunction, and prostate cancer studies.
 Ramasamy has co-authored a significant number of publications in the domain of male infertility and sexual dysfunction.
 Ramasamy is a recipient of the American Society for Reproductive Medicine Award.

 Education

 Ramasamy graduated with a B.S degree in Cell Biology and Neuroscience from Rutgers University in 2003.
 He continued to study at Rutgers, receiving his medical degree there in 2007.
 Ramasamy completed his urology residency training at Weill Cornell Medicine and NewYork-Presbyterian Hospital in 2013.
 He did his medical research on a fellowship, sponsored by the National Institutes of Health, in Male Reproductive Medicine and Microsurgery at Baylor College of Medicine in 2015.